 Mindshift Gear makes a few different padded inserts to suit their different backpacks.
-This is the Professional Padded Insert which is designed to compliment the Rotation 180 Professional photography backpack.
+This is the Professional Padded Insert which is designed to complement the Rotation 180 Professional photography backpack.
 Additionally, there is a Panorama Padded Insert which, as the name suggests, compliments the smaller Panorama backpack.

 You can buy the Rotation 180 as a ‘Standard Edition’ for $399 which does not include this padded insert, or you can buy the ‘Deluxe Edition’ for $499 which does include the padded insert as well as the Top Pocket, Tripod Suspension Kit and extra attachment straps.
 For those that feel like they don’t want those extra pieces (all detailed in my other Mindshift Gear reviews), you can pick up this Professional Padded Insert for $59.99, thereby saving you $40 over the price of the ‘Deluxe Edition’.